-When you “shop local” you’re making an investment in your community by supporting the livelihoods of your neighbors.
+When you “shop local” you’re making an investment in your community by supporting the livelihoods of your neighbors and community.
 You are also getting the most for your money through personalized service and artisanal products.
 But did you know that the benefits of shopping locally go beyond groceries and household items?
 They apply to healthcare, too.

 Even if your healthcare provider’s office is blocks from your home, they might not be truly local.
 Healthcare providers are often part of large medical groups that are owned by a big corporation or an investment group operating across large, multi-state regions.

 And when the organization that provides your care is based on the other side of the country, sometimes reporting to Wall Street, it can affect every aspect of your medical experience, from how long you sit in the waiting room to the bills that you pay afterwards.